Roefaro/VBA-challenge/README.md

 ## Project Title: Stock Market Data Analysis using VBA

-### Background

-As you continue your journey towards becoming a proficient programmer and Excel expert, this project involves utilizing VBA scripting to analyze stock market data.
-This assignment will enhance your skills in VBA and Excel automation by creating scripts that process and analyze financial data across multiple worksheets.

 ### Project Objectives

 The primary objectives of this project are to: